Inflammatory hair diseases

-We have shown that immune privilege collapse of the hair follicle bulb plays a key role in the development of alopecia areata, whilst hair follicle bulge immune privilege collapse and the transformation of hair follicle stem cells into fibroblasts are central to lichen planopilaris.
+We have shown that immune privilege collapse of the hair follicle bulb plays a key role in the development of alopecia areata, whilst hair follicle bulge immune privilege collapse and the transformation of hair follicle stem cells into fibroblasts are central to lichen planopilaris development.

 Through our research we are:

-- Testing how experimentally induced immune privilege collapse / stem cell destruction in human scalp hair follicles can most effectively be prevented and/or restored, and identifying lowest doses and shortest treatments needed for effective therapy
+- Testing how experimentally induced immune privilege collapse/stem cell destruction in human scalp hair follicles can most effectively be prevented and/or restored

 - Using organ-cultured scalp skin biopsies to validate the effectiveness of treatments ex vivo in a real life setting

-- Running a pilot clinical trial of the most effective drugs with a small group of patients with severe alopecia areata or lichen planopilaris
+- The most effective drugs will be developed and ultimately tested, initially with a pilot clinical trial in a small group of patients with severe alopecia areata or lichen planopilaris